pypa/pip-audit/README.md

   --path PATHS          restrict to the specified installation path for
                         auditing packages; this option can be used multiple times (default: [])
+  -x, --suppress-exit-code
+                        suppress any non-zero exit codes; does not affect output (default: False)
   -v, --verbose         give more output; this setting overrides the
                         `PIP_AUDIT_LOGLEVEL` variable and is equivalent to
                         setting it to `debug` (default: False)
 ```
 <!-- @end-pip-audit-help@ -->

+### Exit codes

+On completion, `pip-audit` will exit with a code indicating its status.

+The current codes are:

+* `0`: No known vulnerabilities were detected.
+* `1`: One or more known vulnerabilities were found.

+Exit codes can be suppressed entirely with the `--suppress-exit-code` flag.

 ## Examples